-What Is A Living Benefit?
+What Is a Living Benefit?

 A living benefit can be added to an insurance policy before or after purchase.
 With this benefit, patients who have a terminal illness can access part of their benefits before their death.
 Initially, when this benefit was first created, it was offered only to people with HIV/AIDS.

-So many different packages and payment options are available for living death benefit.
+So many different packages and payment options are available for living death benefits.
 You can receive the death benefit if you already have a terminal disease or if you contract one in the future.

 Not everyone wants to think of the possibility of contracting a terminal disease, but for some, a living benefit may be something they wish to add to their policy.
 You will receive a percentage of the death benefits depending on the insurance company.
 This company usually ranges from 25-95%.

-How Do You Qualify For An Accelerated Death Benefit?
+How Do You Qualify for an Accelerated Death Benefit?

-You qualify for a living benefit if you have contracted a terminal illness and are expected to die in two years, if you have been diagnosed with an illness that will reduce your life span, if you have an illness that requires an organ transplant, if you are in long-term care in a hospice, or if you need assistance with every day activities, like bathing or using the toilet.
+You qualify for a living benefit if you have contracted a terminal illness and are expected to die in two years, if you have been diagnosed with an illness that will reduce your life span, if you have an illness that requires an organ transplant if you are in long-term care in a hospice, or if you need assistance with everyday activities, like bathing or using the toilet.

 The cost of a living benefit will vary depending on the company.
-Sometimes your policy might have the rider grouped in with your premium which would be ideal.
+Sometimes, your policy might have the rider grouped in with your premium, which would be ideal.
 Otherwise, you will owe a percentage of the benefit.

-How Are You Taxed On Accelerated Death Benefits?
+How Are You Taxed on Accelerated Death Benefits?